mvysny/mvysny.github.io/_posts/2024-9-26-running-vaadin-app-in-minikube.md

 ```
 192.168.49.2 myapp.fake
 ```
-Note the `192.168.49.2` IP address: run `minikube docker-env` and minikube will tell you on which IP address it listens.
+Note the `192.168.49.2` IP address: run `minikube ip` and minikube will tell you on which IP address it listens.
 Use that IP address.

 Create a file named `my-vaadin-boot-example-maven.yml` with the following contents: